 Sig P365XL Romeo Zero Holster

-Considering you get the Romeo Zero mounted on a Sig P365 XL from the factory, there is no reason not to get a Sig P365 XL Romeo Zero Holster.
-All of our XL model holsters are cut to accept a red dot.
+Considering you get the Romeo Zero mounted on a Sig P365 XL from the factory, there is no reason not to get a Sig P365 XL, Romeo Zero Holster.
+All our Sig P365 XL Red Dot Holsters are cut to accept a red dot.